-It is the policy of the Seminary that its students, upon completion of their course of training, receive their call into the public ministry of our confessional fellowship through the Synodical Assignment Committee.
-Assignments shall be made only to students who are recommended by the Seminary Faculty as Candidates for the Holy Ministry.
+It is the policy of the Seminary that its students, upon completion of their course of training, receive their call into the public ministry of our confessional fellowship through the synodical Assignment Committee.
+Assignments are made only to students who are recommended by the Seminary faculty as Candidates for the Holy Ministry.

-The Board of Control and the Faculty of the Seminary will issue the Bachelor of Divinity degree to all graduates who have satisfactorily completed the prescribed course of study and have at least 192 cumulated grade points.
-Professor Frederic Blume, Registrar Graduation, as well as the Bachelor of Divinity degree, is extended only to students who upon completion of the required Seminary work find themselves in confessional agreement with the Seminary and who present themselves for assignment to the public ministry of its confessional fellowship.
+The Board of Control and the faculty of the Seminary will issue the Master of Divinity (M. Div.) degree to all graduates who have satisfactorily completed the prescribed course of study and have at least 192 cumulative grade points.
+Graduation, as well as the Master of Divinity degree, is extended only to students who upon completion of the required Seminary work find themselves in confessional agreement with the Seminary and who present themselves for assignment to the public ministry of its confessional fellowship.